NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 ### Apply PCA and Export Results

 Now we'll apply the PCA to the LIRO hyperspectral image and export the results.
-Change the `assetId` tag below to point to one of your cloud projects.
-This step can take several minutes (up to ~10 minutes) to complete.
+Change the `assetId` tag below to point to your cloud project.
+This exporting step can take several minutes to complete, and longer if you are using a larger AOP image.

 ```javascript
 // Apply PCA to the hyperspectral image